-Now - prepare yourself for the occasional typo, rabbit-trail, brash english and even cultural and historical surprises.
+Now - prepare yourself for the occasional typo, rushed english and even cultural and historical surprises.
 Yes even some of the stuff written here might not be 100% accurate!
 You must understand that the Xhosa people are a very secretive and `closed` off community.
 As they should be.
 And understandably so, as they have been tossed around, conquered and killed ever since ancient times up until very recent times.
 Bearing this in mind, some of the information below might not be 100% correct from a Xhosa perspective or traditional historical point of view for that matter.
 Although this will be 100% more accurate than much of the information available on the subject online today.
 Enjoy :)

 XHOSA (KOH-suh) is a language spoken in South-Africa (eastern and urban areas), by roughly 6 million people.
 A People, Bantus who are said to have traditional beliefs.
 This can be interpreted as a firm belief in a supreme being uThixo or uQamata), or as this blog will ascertain, some claim ro worship NiNi.
 The Creator of all things we find in Nature, the Heavens and the One responsible for putting the very breath in our mouths.

 The word Xhosa itself, refers to a people (and language) in South-Africa again divided into a number of different subgroups with their own distinct (but related heritages and traditions, from Old Testament times in Israel (South-Africa).
 There are other subgroups, like Bhaca, Bomvana, Mfengu, Mpondo, Mpondomise, Xesibe and Thembu.
 This little article will be focusing on Xhosa, both culture, language and history.